MESW-LES/donations/README.md

-# LES Project - Donations
+# LES Project - Donations App

 This repository contains the frontend and backend for the app.